 Your clients want to know that you’re excited about your project with them – show it!

-Like with the various ways you can overdeliver, there are a lot of options for sharing your excitement as well.
+Similar to the various ways you can overdeliver, there are many options for sharing your excitement as well.

 Send a gift

-I’ve even gone as far as placing big orders of office supplies from Rifle Paper Co. and making a custom package for each client.
+I’ve even gone as far as placing bulk orders of office supplies from Rifle Paper Co and making a custom package for each client.
 Each client would get a folder, notebook, two pencils, two coasters, and an enamel pin, all matching their brand colors as closely as possible.
+It was definitely time-consuming, but also a lot of fun.

 What you do is up to you, but everyone loves getting something fun in the mail!